bichuan0419/brain_connectome_power_tool/README.md

 The estimated runtime for BNpower varies depending on the specific input settings.
 We have compiled a table for the expected runtime of BNPower using a Windows PC equipped with a 13th Gen Intel(R) Core(TM) i5-1340P processor (1.90 GHz) and 32.0 GB RAM (31.6 GB usable).
 The system operated on a 64-bit Windows OS with an x64-based processor.

 <img src="https://github.com/bichuan0419/brain_connectome_power_tool/assets/43563121/ac47b554-a349-40f5-b695-6508c13dbbdc" width="600">

+## For the figures that are used in the manuscript and Supplementary material

 ## License